There is an invitation going out to all who are weary. To those who are thirsty!

 There are times to labor in prayer.

-All can be led of the Holy Spirit.
+All can be led by the Holy Spirit.

 But there is another type of prayer, in which you relate to God as your Source—your Fountain.